nathonius/obsidian-highlight-extended/README.md

 `==highlighted text=={#12263A;#06BCC1}`

 Colors are not limited to hex codes; any valid CSS color will do like `hsl`, `rgb`, or even a css variable.
-However, long color codes or hsl values can be difficult to remember on the fly, so you can also use custom color variables defined in plugin settings:
+However, long color codes or hsl values can be difficult to remember on the fly, so you can also use custom color variables defined in plugin settings with an `@`:

 `{@fancyfg;@fancybg}==highlighted text==`